Savings Fund

 Positioning

-• We reduced our weighting in Government of Canada T-Bills and increased our holdings in bank paper in the quarter.
+• We increased our weighting in T-Bills and decreased our holdings in corporate paper.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.